 The Station's management continues to monitor discretionary spending and increase private fundraising to improve the Station's overall financial position.
-Additional growth in business sponsorships (underwriting) is especially important for the financial viability of the Station as the costs of programming and tower leases continue to rise.
+Additional growth in business sponsorships (underwriting) is especially important for the financial viability of the Station as the costs of programming and tower leases continue to rise and the level of support from the licensee, the University, remains low relative to funds provided to other comparable University-licensed public radio stations by their licensees.
 Programming costs are increasing at approximately 3% per year and tower lease accelerator clauses (usually tied to the Consumer Price Index) are adding up to 9% in increased annual fees.